 The Fund will employ a risk management strategy intended to manage the volatility of the Fund's returns and manage the overall risk of investing in the Fund.
 The risk management strategy monitors technical metrics on equity indices that may identify periods where there is potential for higher equity market risk.
 These technical metrics use mathematically based tools to identify positive or negative trends in equity indices, so, when the technical metrics identify a negative trend, there may be a potential for higher equity market risk.
-The investment model includes factors such as price momentum, volatility, and comparative indicators relative to certain indices.
-When periods of declining equity markets are more likely, the risk management strategy may reduce equity exposure.
+When periods of declining equity markets are more likely, the risk management strategy will reduce equity exposure.
 When employing this risk management strategy, the Fund may allocate a significant percentage of its assets to cash and cash equivalents.
-When employing the risk management strategy, in addition to cash and cash equivalents, the Fund may utilize a hedge overlay for downside protection, which will include put and call options and ETFs or ETNs that have exposure to changes in volatility or offer inverse performance to equity markets (inverse ETFs).
+When employing the risk management strategy, in addition to cash and cash equivalents, the Fund may utilize a hedge overlay for downside protection, which will include put and call options and ETFs that have exposure to changes in volatility or offer inverse performance to equity markets (inverse ETFs).
 The hedge overlay will be used when the Advisor believes there is the potential for higher risk of loss in equity markets.

-The Portfolio Funds in which the Fund invests will have an investment objective similar to the Fund's or will otherwise track particular market sectors.
-Although the Fund principally invests in Portfolio Funds with no sales-related expenses or very low sales-related expenses, the Fund is not precluded from investing in Portfolio Funds with sales-related expenses, redemption fees, and/or service fees.
-The Fund may have a relatively high level of portfolio turnover compared to other ETFs, which may affect the Fund's performance due to higher transaction costs and higher taxes.
+The Portfolio Funds will not be limited in their investments by market capitalization or sector criteria, and may invest in foreign securities, including foreign securities in emerging markets.
+The Portfolio Funds in which the Fund invests will have investment objectives similar to the Fund's or will otherwise hold permitted investments under the Fund's investment policies.
+Although the Fund principally invests in Portfolio Funds with no sales-related expenses or very low sales related expenses, the Fund is not precluded from investing in Portfolio Funds with sales-related expenses, redemption fees, and/or service fees.
+The portfolio manager will sell a Portfolio Fund when a more attractive investment opportunity is identified, or the Fund's portfolio needs to be rebalanced due to increases or decreases in the Fund's net assets.
+As a result of its strategy, the Fund may have a relatively high level of portfolio turnover compared to other mutual funds, which may affect the Fund's performance due to higher transactions costs and higher taxes.
 Portfolio turnover will not be a limiting factor in making investment decisions.